gr-grey/quartz/content/02-daily-rambling/Pure Vessel.md

 We get to go back in time to witness when Pure Vessel was born - *the* perfect vessel, the destined knight to seal the Radiance, who later did manage to contain Radiance inside, and became known as The Hollow Knight.

-As we relieve the moment of when Pure Vessel climbed out of The Abyss, a poem appears on the screen, line by line as we go up.
-It was a very emotional and landmark moments of the game.
+As we relive the moment of when Pure Vessel climbed out of The Abyss, a poem appears on the screen, line by line as we go up.
+It was a very emotional and landmark moment of the game, and a beautiful poem.

 > No cost too great.
+>
 > No mind to think <br>
 > No will to break <br>
 > No voice to cry suffering
+>
 > Born of god and void <br>
 > You shall seal the blinding light that plagues their dreams
+>
 > You are The Vessel <br>
 > You are The Hollow Knight